Cookiebyted/WDCCHackathon2021/README.md

 ## Description

 The topic of the hackathon was "Pro-crastination" and was up to interpretation by us.
 Our group named "The Five Musketeers", we created a web application that efficiently escalated procrastination for productive students.

+Users have a timer going for x amount of time, signalling how long they need to work and be productive.
+After the timer goes up, the user can enjoy an 'unlimited' period of procrastination where they have quick access links to the frontpages of social medias and streaming websites.
+They cannot go back to work mode after that and must restart the web app in order to get back into focussed work mode.

+## Future plans:
+* Restrict other educational productive websites
+* Improve the UI/UX aspects
+* Connect backend to frontend
+* Deploy web app onto the cloud
+* Implement Auth0 and social media APIs

 ## Getting Started